koen-aerts/potdroneflightparser/README.md

 % sudo mv extractFlightData.app /Applications
 ```

 On Windows, your may see a similar warning about dangerous content from the Internet, or Microsoft Defender can raise a false positive about the binary being infected.
-The binaries are not signed (because I'm not willing to pay Microsoft for this) and contain Python binaries, which also tend to throw off Defender.
+The binaries are not signed (because I am not willing to pay Microsoft for this) and contain Python binaries, which also tend to throw off Defender.
 It should give you the option to ignore and continue.

 ![Windows Defender Warning](<resources/wd1.png> "Windows Defender Warning")